 Flash

-Ultimately, jewellery with flash on cheap base metals contribute to the unsustainable fast fashion culture, where pieces are worn for very short periods of time and then discarded because of tarnishing.
+Ultimately, jewellery with flash plating contributes to the unsustainable fast fashion culture, where pieces are worn for very short periods of time and then discarded because of tarnishing.

 Gold Plated

-Gold plated jewellery is usually 0.5 microns of gold and up.
+Standard gold plated jewellery is usually 0.5 of gold or below.
 Still a fairly minimal layer and will not withstand constant wear for a long period of time without showing some signs of tarnishing.
-There is no legal requirement stating gold plated jewellery has to be on a base of silver, so can also be on a copper, brass or steel base, unless stated otherwise.

-The best plating option for affordable jewellery that is not pure gold, is gold vermeil.
+The best plating option for affordable jewellery that is not pure gold, is either a minimum of 1 micron gold plating or gold vermeil.
 This is a heavy plating of gold on what has to be on a sterling silver base by law.
-In Europe and the US, the micron level is usually a minimum of 2.5 microns thick.
-However in Canada the legal level is actually 1micron, so make sure you know where the piece has been made.
 This thicker gold plating enables the jewellery to be worn often without rapid tarnishing effects if looked after properly.

 So you can see the difference in plating quality between flash and vermeil.